Our Team.

 Admin & Finance Associate

-With an architecture background Oscar has worked as a consultant, advisor and co-ordinator for projects with humanitarian organisations such as the International Committee of the Red Cross (ICRC) and the Intern-American Development Bank (IADB).
+Oscar has worked as a consultant, advisor, and coordinator for leading humanitarian organisations including the International Committee of the Red Cross (ICRC) and the Inter-American Development Bank (IADB).
+His project experience spans shelter, water and sanitation, and urban upgrading initiatives, where he has supported and advised on both emergency response and longer-term resilience planning.

 OSCAR CARTAGENA